TheRenegadeCoder/sample-programs-website/docs/projects/fizz-buzz/javascript/index.md

 ### Node.js

-Download and install Node.js.
+Download and install `Node.js`.
-Save the script in for example index.js and from the same directory open a console of your choice (cmd, powershell, bash, etc.) and run `node index.js`.
+Save the script in, for example, `index.js` and from the same directory open a console of your choice (cmd, powershell, bash, etc.) and run `node index.js`.
-Hint: Depending on your operating system the node binary might be called slightly different for example on some linux distris you'd need to type `nodejs index.js` instead.
+Hint: Depending on your operating system the node binary might be called slightly different for example on some linux distributions, you'd need to type `nodejs index.js` instead.